Clarke Waggaman: Partnership

 In 1917, Waggaman combined his talents by partnering with George N. Ray, who was formally trained in architecture at the University of Pennsylvania.
 Like Waggaman, Ray shared an affinity for French classicism, the Ecole des Beaux Arts, and the City Beautiful Movement.
 Their firm, "Waggaman & Ray," greatly influenced the architectural style of DC's Dupont Circle and Kalorama neighborhoods.
 Several of their projects involved renovating Victorian buildings with classical, limestone facades and the two are accredited with unifying the architectural style of Connecticut Avenue's commercial buildings.

 Legacy

 Death

-In 1919, Clarke Waggaman contracted the 1918 flu pandemic and died shortly after.
+In 1919, Clarke Waggaman contracted influenza during the global flu pandemic and died shortly after.
 He was 42 years old.

 Selected works

 During the span of his twelve year career as an architect, Waggaman designed an impressive 135 buildings, several of which are currently protected as national historic place or L'Enfant Trust historic properties.
 Several surviving buildings can be found throughout various neighborhoods of DC, most prominently Dupont Circle.
 The following buildings in Washington, DC are known projects of Clarke Waggaman or Waggaman & Ray: